summii/summii.github.io/blog/_posts/2020-03-29-convolutional-neural-network-part-1.md

 Let us try out non-linear operators as well.

 The simplest non-linearity is obtained by following a linear filter by a non-linear activation function, applied identically to each component (i.e. point-wise) of a feature map.
-The simplest such function is the Rectified Linear Unit (ReLU).
+The simplest such function is the **Rectified Linear Unit** (ReLU).

-ReLU: Most of the modern CNNs perform on highest level because:
+**ReLU**: Most of the modern CNNs perform on highest level because:

 - They consist of an absurd amount of layers, which are able to learn more and moe features.